JingfengPan/Distributed-FaaS-Platform/README.md

 ### 4. Start Workers

-Workers are only needed for pull and push modes.
+Workers are only needed for Pull and Push modes.

 Pull worker: